madbarron/docker-php7-laravel5/readme.md

 Open Kitematic, find the mapped port
 Open browser to your docker IP and the correct port, e.g. `http://192.168.99.100:32769/`

-To quit and shut down, `exit`

-To set up a new project directory
+To set up a new Laravel project directory
 ---------------------------------

 To install a new laravel instance onto your file system folder, mount a volume and then run: